-Only registered campers are allowed in the park after 10 p.m., with the exception of occasional night time events.
+Only registered campers are allowed in the park after 10 p.m. with the exception of occasional events.

 A Recreation Passport is required for entry into parks and recreation areas.
 Learn more about the Recreation Passport.

-In an effort to reduce the impact to infrastructure, protect natural resources and serve customers more efficiently, a new policy will require non-campers to pay a $10 fee (in addition to the Recreation Passport requirement) to utilize dump/sanitary stations in all modern campgrounds except for locations where infrastructure can't withstand additional use.
-The locations that will restrict the use of dump stations to campers only include Bewabic SP, Burt Lake SP, Cheboygan SP, Fort Custer SP, Hoeft SP, Holly RA (currently closed), Interlochen SP, North Higgins Lake SP, Rifle River RA, Seven Lakes SP and Twin Lakes SP.
-(SP= State Park; RA= Recreation Area)
+In an effort to reduce the impact to infrastructure and protect natural resources, non-campers are required to pay a $10 fee (in addition to the Recreation Passport requirement) to utilize dump/sanitation stations except for locations where infrastructure can't withstand additional use, including Bewabic SP, Burt Lake SP, Cheboygan SP, Fort Custer SP, Hoeft SP, Holly RA (currently closed), Interlochen SP, North Higgins Lake SP, Rifle River RA, Seven Lakes SP and Twin Lakes SP.
+(SP= State Park; RA= Recreation Area).

 Alcohol possession and use is limited or prohibited at some state parks.
 See parks with alcohol restrictions.

 Pets are welcome on a 6-foot leash in state parks, campgrounds, some state park cabins, state forest campgrounds, non-designated bathing beach areas, most harbors, the majority of trails and many boat launches.
 Learn more information about pet-friendly rules.

 Some events at parks require permits.
 Learn about shelter rentals and using state land.